Azure/portaldocs/portal-sdk/generated/top-extensions-browse.md

 ShowAssetType | Shows any curated kind-based asset type entry in the All services left navigation - used to show a kind where the parent asset type is hiding the asset type (override)
 HideInstances | Hides any instances of the asset type with the kind in browse all resources and global search ShowInstances | Shows any instances of the asset type with the kind in browse all resources and global search - used to show instances of a resource with the kind where the parent asset type is hiding instances (override)
-HideAssetType,HideInstance | Hide the asset type from left navigation AND hides any instances in browse and global search HideAssetType,ShowInstance | Hide the asset type from left navigation BUT shows any instances in browse and global search ShowAssetType,HideInstance | Show the asset type in left navigation BUT hides any instances in browse and global search ShowAssetType,ShowInstance | Show the asset type in left navigation AND shows any instances in browse and global search *empty string* | This will show the asset type in left navigation AND shows instances in browse and global search
+HideAssetType,HideInstances | Hide the asset type from left navigation AND hides any instances in browse and global search HideAssetType,ShowInstances | Hide the asset type from left navigation BUT shows any instances in browse and global search ShowAssetType,HideInstances | Show the asset type in left navigation BUT hides any instances in browse and global search ShowAssetType,ShowInstances | Show the asset type in left navigation AND shows any instances in browse and global search *empty string* | This will show the asset type in left navigation AND shows instances in browse and global search

 Importantly, if HideInstances is used on a kind, using resource type-specific browse with a kind filter will show those